Fleece Jazz at Stoke by Nayland Hotel©

 Our site, ( http://www.fleecejazz.org.uk, as you well know or you would not be here) is maintained by Dave Lyons.
 We try to keep it simple, up to date, and accessible to people with disabilities.
 If you have any comments or suggestions about it, Dave would be very glad to hear them.

 We are working to improve the visibility of the navigation bar, which requires a standard W3C facility.
 As far as we can tell, all browsers will do this, except Internet Explorer up to version 6.
-This is why we have place a "best viewed" note on the index page navigation bar.
 It appears that Internet Explorer 7 more closely adheres to standards, but it still messes things up if you change font size.
 Firefox, Opera, Safari and Chrome are fine.

 The site has in the past been hosted by the Department of Computer Science at the University of Essex.
 The club was very grateful to the Department for this facility.
 It still provides the daily automatic regeneration of the site.